pitt500/OnlineStoreTCA/README.md

 ### Network calls

 Network calls are one of the most common tasks in mobile development, and of course, TCA provides tools for that.
-And since network calls are part of the outside world (side effects), we use Effect object to wrap the calls, more specifically, into Effect.task.
+And since network calls are part of the outside world ([side effects](#side-effects)), we use Effect object to wrap the calls, more specifically, into `Effect.task`.

-However, this task operator will only call the web API, but to get the actual response, we have to implement an additional action that will hold the result in a TaskResult:
+However, this task operator will only call the web API, but to get the actual response, we have to implement an additional action that will hold the result in a `TaskResult:

 ```swift
 struct ProductListDomain {